vpro/jcr-criteria/README.md

 # JCR-criteria

-This is a way to create JCR-queries, using an interface which was inspired by the criteria api.
+This is a way to create and execute JCR queries using Java code, using an interface which was inspired by the Criteria API as used by Hibernate/JPA.

-For example
+Example:

 ```java
 import nl.vpro.jcr.criteria.query.AdvancedResult;
 import nl.vpro.jcr.criteria.query.AdvancedResultItem;